 • The economic modeling by the U.N.
-Intergovernmental Panel on Climate Change (IPCC) is badly flawed (The Economist called it "dangerously incompetent"), relying on economic forecasts that show much faster growth rates for developing countries than is justified.22 The IPCC economic scenarios show significantly greater economic development globally than other recognized, comparable scenarios.
+Intergovernmental Panel on Climate Change is seriously flawed (The Economist called it "dangerously incompetent"), relying on economic forecasts that show much faster growth rates for developing countries than is justified.24 The IPCC economic scenarios show significantly greater economic growth globally than do other recognized, comparable scenarios.